dsanders11/vscode-electron-build-tools/VSCODE.md

 * No color in theme icon references: [Issue][Issue-6]
 * Snippets are global, could use a `when`/`enablement` clause so that you don't pollute the global namespace with extension-specific snippets
-* `TreeView.reveal` doesn't work if the tree items aren't all created, which would be the case when the user hasn't explored the tree yet, making the function substantially less useful since you can't jump to arbitrary tree items

 [Issue-1]: https://github.com/microsoft/vscode/issues/110421
 [Issue-2]: https://github.com/microsoft/vscode/issues/110420